kunhwiko/concepts/languages/devops/kubernetes.md

 ##### Storage
 ```
-Kubernetes is designed to keep containers ephemeral, immutable, and replaceable.
-Typically, we want a cloud based database to store our data instead of having a K8s cluster keep the state of our data.
+Kubernetes is designed to:
+    - keep containers ephemeral, immutable, replaceable
+    - we want a cloud based database to store data
+    - we do not want our cluster to be stateful

-Sometimes stateful workloads are inevitable, so we use StatefulSets.
+Sometimes stateful workloads are inevitable, so we use StatefulSets or Persistent Volumes.

+Use Persistent Volumes if
-StatefulSets allow you to create "persistent volumes", or volumes that outlive Pods.
+    1. you need volumes that outlive the life of Pods

 Use StatefulSets if
-    1. Pods need access to the same volume when restarted / redeployed
+    1. Pods need access to the same persistent volume when restarted / redeployed
     2. App needs to communicate with replicas using predefined network identifiers

+Read this [article](https://medium.com/stakater/k8s-deployments-vs-statefulsets-vs-daemonsets-60582f0c62d4) to learn more about the different controllers, states, persistent volumes and more
 ```